greenelab/czi-rfa/proposal.md

 We will input signatures from low-dimensional projections into existing techniques that decompose bulk data with cell type signatures [@doi:10.1186/s13059-016-1070-5 @doi:10.1093/bioinformatics/btv015] and evaluate concordance with ground truth on Aim 2's simulated dataset.
 Comparing performance with multiple decomposition techniques allows us to benchmark methods' abilities to define bulk-relevant signatures from HCA data.
-We will also use signatures to decompose the rheumatic disease compendium (Aim 2).
+We will also use signatures to decompose the rheumatic disease compendium.
+We can easily ask which methods produce cell-type signatures that explain the most variance in the compendium.
-This compendium includes studies of highly-targeted therapeutics (e.g., a monoclonal antibody to IFN-gamma in the context of systemic lupus erythematosus [@doi:10.1002/art.39248]).
+But we can also use experiments within the compendium, such as studies of highly-targeted therapeutics (e.g., a monoclonal antibody to IFN-gamma in the context of systemic lupus erythematosus [@doi:10.1002/art.39248]), to develop additional data-driven hypotheses.
-We will use low-dimensional representations to determine what cell-types change in proportion during the reduction of this cytokine or if the IFN-inducible expression is preferentially altered in one cell type.
+In the case if the IFN-gamma antibody, we can use various methods to predict which cell-types change in proportion or pathway activation during the reduction of this cytokine.
-At this stage, we will use such analyses to identify cases where methods disagree, with the aim of selecting a set to directly probe in future experiments (beyond the one-year timeline) to produce periodic ground-truth benchmarks.
+These analyses will allow us to identify disease-relevant cases where methods disagree, laying the groundwork for targeted experiments (beyond the one-year timeline) that directly probe these processes to produce informative ground-truth benchmarks.

 ### Statement of commitment to share